Landing pages are the core of your website, but are yours actually working for you? Read on to find how to create one that will be a success.

 - Create text-based CTAs within blog posts to entice users that may not read all the way to the bottom.

-There can be a lot of marketing jargon and most of it is just another name for something that has already been established.
-A/B testing may seem like another one of these terms, but it’s actually a really important element of ensuring your landing pages are being effective at driving conversions and guiding visitors through the buyer cycle.
+There can be a lot of marketing jargon for businesses to wade through and most of the time, it’s just another name for something that has already been established.
+A/B testing may seem like another one of these terms, but it’s actually an important element of creating successful landing pages and ensuring they’re driving conversions and guiding visitors through the buyer cycle.

 Whether you subscribe to the importance of keeping content above the fold or not, one area where it can’t be debated is in a landing page.
 Your CTA needs to be towards the top of the page, so it’s one of the first thing visitors see and they don’t need to scroll to click on it.
 This doesn’t mean that users won’t navigate the rest of your page, and you certainly shouldn’t leave the rest blank, but you need to give users that are ready to convert the option straight away.